Valuein — SEC EDGAR Fundamentals & Smart-Money Data MCP server

 Note: full Beneish needs AR / current assets / PPE / SGA / current liabilities, which aren't in our fundamentals model.
 We compute the recoverable subset (SGI + TATA + LVGI) and flag `partial=true`.
 Tier: sp500+.
 Endpoint: https://mcp.valuein.biz/mcp

 - update_report (Update Report Sections) - Replace one or more sections of an existing report owned by the caller.
 Useful for authoring workflows where the agent's first draft (`create_report`) is refined by additional analysis before publishing.
 Bumps `version`.
-Re-embeds for Vectorize if the report is currently listed.
 Does NOT change price / tier / visibility — use publish_report for those.
 Endpoint: https://mcp.valuein.biz/mcp

 - list_report_versions (List Report Versions) - Author-only newest-first listing of a report's archived version history.
 Each entry summarises what changed (sections edited, etc.) so the workspace UI can render a clickable history without loading every artifact.
 Pair with `get_report_version` to fetch a specific version's content for diffing against HEAD.
 Endpoint: https://mcp.valuein.biz/mcp

-- get_report_version (Get Report Version) - Author-only fetch of a specific archived version of one of your reports.
+- get_report_version (Get Report Version) - Author-only fetch of a specific archived version of one of your reports, by positive-integer `version`.
 Returns metadata + the full payload (sections, citations, structured, markdown) — enough to render a diff against the current HEAD in the workspace editor.
-Use after `list_report_versions` identifies the version number you want.
+Use after `list_report_versions` identifies the version number you want; for the current HEAD use `get_report` instead.
 Endpoint: https://mcp.valuein.biz/mcp

 - render_report (Render Report Download URL) - Return a 15-minute presigned download URL for a report in the requested binary format.